God Drew Boundaries Between Different Races

 God also prepared the necessary environments for the survival for other races.
 There are also black people—where are black people located?
 They are primarily located in central and southern Africa.
 What did God prepare for them in that kind of environment for living?
 Tropical rainforests, all sorts of birds and beasts, and also deserts, and all kinds of plants that live alongside the people.
 They have sources for water, their livelihoods, and food.
 God was not biased against them.
 No matter what they have ever done, their survival has never been an issue.
 They too occupy a certain location and a certain area in a part of the world.

 The above is how God has distributed the various races.
 What work has God done to distribute the races?
 First, He prepared the large-scale geographical environment, allocating different locations for people, after which generation after generation survived in those places.
 This is settled—the defined area for their survival is settled.
 And their lives, what they eat, what they drink, their livelihoods—God long since settled all of that.
 And when God was creating all things, He made different preparations for different types of people: There are different soil compositions, different climates, different plants, and different geographical environments.
 Different places even have different birds and beasts, different waters have their own special types of fish and aquatic products.
 Even the types of insects are determined by God.
-For example, in the United States the sparrows are different from the sparrows in mainland China.
-The things that grow on the American continent are all very large, very tall and very robust.
+For example, the things that grow on the American continent are all very large, very tall and very robust.
 The roots of the trees in the mountain forest are all very shallow, but they grow very tall.
 They can even reach heights of a hundred meters or more, but the trees in the forests in Asia are mostly not so tall.
-I’m sure you have all heard of aloe plants.
+Take aloe plants for example.
 In Japan they are very narrow and very thin, but the aloe plants in the United States are very large.
 There is a difference here.
 It is the same type of plant with the same name, but on the American continent it grows especially large.
 The differences in these various aspects may not be seen or perceived by people, but when God was creating all things, He delineated them and prepared different geographical environments, different terrains, and different living things for different races.
 That is because God created different types of people and He knows what each of them needs and what their lifestyles are.